anuket-project/anuket-specifications/CONTRIBUTING.md

   - Relevant Milestone for the upcoming release (M1 - M6).
 - Contributors can assign an unassigned issue to themselves if they would like to work on them
 - Sub-project leads have the responsibility to assign stalling or priority issues to individuals to address them.
-- Sub-project lead may label an issue as "**Returned**" to request further information or to decide not to work on it.
+- Sub-project leads may label an issue as "**Returned**" to request further information or to decide not to work on it.

 <a name="prs"></a>
 ### Pull Requests